CA Sandeep Kanoi

 Status of Ratification of GST Bill

 The GST Bill was passed in accordance with the provisions of Article 368 of the Constitution, and must be ratified by more than half of the State Legislatures, as required under Clause (2) of the said article.
 On 12 August 2016, Assam became the first state to ratify the bill, when the Assam Leglisative Assembly unanimously ratified it.
-State Legislatures that ratified the amendment are listed below:
+State Legislatures that ratified and who are yet to ratify the amendment are listed below:

 2. Bihar (16 August 2016)